The Truth About Privacy in the Modern World and How it Affects Your Life

 And it means there’s no chance of us running out of stock before we even get your order – obviously we don’t plan to run out, but it’s happened before!

-The other thing I should mention is that we’re also publishing another book at the same time: it’s a fully updated second edition of a book we did 6 years ago that was hugely popular at the time, all about scams, swizzes and tricks that could be costing you (It’s called “They’re Out to Pocket Your Money”.)
+The other thing I should mention is that we’re also publishing another book at the same time: it’s a fully updated third edition of another book we wrote several years ago.
+It shows you how to keep yourself safe on the internet from all the viruses, scams, tricks, malware and so on that could attack you (in some cases they could already have attacked you without you even realising).

-You don’t have to have it at the same time as the Privacy book but if you do you still only pay one lot of P&P, so it can save you a little bit to order them together.
-This money book is only £9.97, as it’s a bit shorter than the privacy book (and if you read it and follow even a little bit of the advice, it could save you far more than it costs – I’ve heard from people who’ve saved hundreds of pounds because of the first edition of it!)
+You don’t have to have it at the same time as Privacy: Truth and Lies but if you do you still only pay one lot of P&P, so it can save you a little bit to order them together.
+This “Staying Safe” book is only £12.97, as it’s a bit shorter than the privacy book (and if you read it and follow even a little bit of the advice, it could save you from a very stressful time indeed).

 Best act now – today

 Best put your free-trial order in now, while you think of it.
-Just do it online here (no need to put credit card info in as you don’t have to pay until you’ve decided you’re happy with the books) or call 01229 777606 and ask Emma, Jess, Simone or Michelle (or one of the rest of us if the phones are especially busy) for a copy.
+Just do it online here (no need to put credit card info in as you don’t have to pay until you’ve decided you’re happy with the books) or call 01229 777606 and ask Jade, Shanice, Shannon or Emma (or one of the rest of us if the phones are especially busy) for a copy.
 Or if you like email [email protected] with your name and address saying you’d like a copy of the Privacy book.

-We’ll get your copy in the post to you as soon as it arrives in stock from the printing company and you can take back control of your own privacy.
+We’ll get your copy in the post to you as soon as it arrives in stock from the printing company, then you can take control of your own privacy.

 It’s easy to ignore privacy and sweep it under the carpet – but I hope you now agree that’s a bad idea.
 Who knows exactly what they know about you… and what they’re going to do with that… and when!
 Best get your copy ordered now, so you know what’s going on and how to protect yourself.